 - Where a conflict of interest does occur, we shall speak to all concerned immediately and either proceed with permission of all parties, remove the member of staff from the account, or resign one account.

 Employees will abide by the principles contained in this Code across all international markets in which Inline operates.
+In the UK, we have also signed up to the Public Affairs Code of the Public Relations and Communications Association (PRCA), the UK trade body for the PR and public affairs industry.
 When operating overseas, we will also abide by local laws and industry Codes, as required and appropriate.
 For example, Inline Policy currently is registered on the EU Transparency Register and abides by the EU Transparency Register Code of Conduct for all interactions on behalf of clients with the EU Institutions.